cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

       [...]
 ```

-With the above configuration, following will happen after recovery
+With the above configuration, the following will happen after recovery is completed:

 1. if database `app` does not exist, a new database `app` will be created.
 2. if user `app` does not exist, a new user `app` will be created.